 For instance, starting a business is what most people fear a lot.
-They think they will lose their money if the business fails.
+They think they will lose their money if the company fails.
 But how do you know how far you will go if you don’t take the first step?
 And how will you learn if you don’t get to do something?
 All successful people have ever made mistakes from which they learnt.
-That’s why you see them successful.
+That’s why you see them thriving.

 #9 – The girls

 If you’re such a person, get it from me that spending your hard earned money on girls is one of the bad habits that will hold you back in your development.
 Having multiple relationships is a liability to you that drains your pockets.
 It does not only stop at that, but it also corrupts your mind whereby you don’t think about investing your money meaningfully.
-In the end you live to suffer and to regret in life.
+In the end, you live to suffer and to regret in life.